mamadou-89/TP7_FIFO/README.md

 # TP7_FIFO
-source code of fifo composant written in VHDL
+source code of Fifo component written in VHDL